HotelF1

-HotelF1 (stylised hotelF1; formerly Formule 1) is a French economy hotel brand owned by Accor.
-Created by Accor in 1984 in France under the name Formule 1, it was renamed HotelF1 in 2007 and later revamped as a road trip-themed hotel brand.
-HotelF1 manages 172 hotels in France (2018).
+HotelF1, stylised as hotelF1 and branded Formule 1 until 2007, is a French budget hotel chain solely operating domestically.
+It its owned and had been created by Accor in 1984.

 History

 1984: Formule 1

-After the successful launch of the ibis brand positioned a notch below the midscale Novotel, the group Accor reiterated its strategy in 1984 with the creation of Formule 1, an economy hotel brand positioned a notch under ibis and that was opened its first location in 1985.
-The Formule 1 hotels were low-key lodging with the essential collective commodities and no on-site restaurant.
+After the launch of the Ibis brand positioned below the midscale Novotel, owner Accor reiterated its strategy in 1984 with the creation of Formule 1, an economy hotel brand positioned below its Ibis branded properties and that was opened its first location in 1985.

 The construction process of Formule 1 hotels was completely industrialized and standardized, allowing Accor to open one location every week.
 In the early 1990s, the engineering techniques of Formule 1 inspired the group Accor to launch another economy brand, Etap Hôtel (now ibis budget).
-In the late 1990s, the construction techniques of Formule 1 were also adopted by Accor's other economy brand, ibis.

-In 1997, Formule 1 occupied 39% of the super-economy hotel market in France.
+In the late 1990s, the construction techniques of Formule 1 were also adopted by Accor's other economy brand, Ibis.
+By 1997, Formule 1 occupied 39% of the "super-economy" hotel market in France.
 From 1985 to 2005, 100 million customers stayed in Formule 1 hotels.

 2007: HotelF1

 In 2007, Formule 1 was rebranded as HotelF1.
 In September 2009, Accor announced the sale of 158 HotelF1 hotels in a €272-million sale and management-back deal.
 In 2012, following a new hotel star-rating system in France, HotelF1 became a one-star hotel brand.

-In 2017, Accor announced a new branding strategy and refurbishment program for HotelF1.
-Shared rooms with a per-bed pricing were introduced.
-The lobby became an open social space, with a wall to share local tips and a terminal screen with +100 arcade games.
-The brand signature became On the road.

-Description

-HotelF1 is an economy hotel brand.
-It is designed with a road trip theme and owned by Accor.
-HotelF1 manages 172 hotels in France (2018).
+In 2017, Accor unveiled a rebranding and refurbishment for its HotelF1 chain.
+This included the introduction of optional shared rooms.
+As of 2018, HotelF1 managed 172 hotels in France.